How should a world-renowned brand launch their first D2C experience in the U.S. with a new brand name?

-Pernod had a 2018 goal to launch their first direct-to-consumer (D2C) brand in the US—a big move considering this channel will be home to their iconic brands and a focus for their future growth.
-The new D2C venture, Drinks & Co, was against the grain.
-This venture meant new ways of thinking, new platforms, new roles of team members—a whole lot of new to embrace at once.
+In 2018, the company’s goal was to launch their first direct-to-consumer (D2C) brand in the US—a big move considering this channel would be home to their iconic products, and a focus for a lot of future growth.
+The new D2C venture, Drinks & Co, went against the grain.
+This venture meant new platforms, new ways of thinking, new roles for team members—a whole lot of new to embrace at once.

 We were in charge of creating their digital experience.
 How should we lead users through the site?
-What do we want people to feel as they engage with the brand?
+What did we want people to feel as they engaged with the brand?
 How should we build it?
 To create a plan of action for a frictionless experience, we started with their audience.

 “We learned about the average wine drinker and how the industry has changed with the millennial focus over the last five years.
 With that information, we constructed goal-focused user journeys with touchpoints for each persona that uses the site.”